openzipkin/brave-example/README.md

 Ex. `PROJECT=webmvc25-jetty docker-compose up`

-## Starting the services with Java
+## Starting the services from source

 When not using Docker, you'll need to start services according to the frameworks used.